njPlanck/PRNU---Effects-of-Compression-on-Source-Camera-Identification/README.md

 ## Identifying Source Cameras

-To identify a source camera of an image, we simply compute the correlation used to match reference pattern noise from selected camera.
-The camera with the highest correlation value confirms the source match. to optimise for speed, the fast normalised correlation was used for matching the images to their computed reference patterns.
+To identify the source camera of an image, we simply compute the correlation used to match reference pattern of a selected camera computed above with PRNU pattern extracted from the image.
+The camera with the highest correlation value confirms the source match.
+But to optimise for speed in our case, we used the fast normalised correlation for matching the extracted PRNU to the computed reference patterns of selected cameras.

 ## Analysis and Results